ycpcs/cs481-fall2020-RT/syllabus.md

  - **I will be teaching 100% remotely this semester, and will not be on campus.
 As such, all meetings, status updates, and assignment and Milestone presentations that I attend will be conducted via Zoom.**

- - **Mondays (4:00p-5:15p):** This class session is resereved for you to work as a team, unencumbered by "interference" from the faculty.
-Your YCAS clients will frequently be available to work with you during this time.
-They will likely join you via Zoom, so I suggest holding these meetings via Zoom (even if you are in the project workspace together at that time) so that they can join you.

- - **Wednesdays 4:00p-5:15p:** This class session is reserved for status updates, assignment presentations, and Milestone presentations.
+ - **Mondays (4:00p-5:15p):** This class session is reserved for status updates, assignment presentations, and Milestone presentations.
 I will be scheduling and conducting these sessions via Zoom.
 NOTE: It is not unusual for the class to run well past 5:15 at times, especially during the bi-weekly status reports and milestone presentations.
 If you have another class scheduled immediately following this class, please let me know, and I will try to make accomodations.
 For Milestone presentations, you might need to make accommodations with your professor.<br>

+ - **Wednesday (4:00p-5:15p):** This class session is resereved for you to work as a team, unencumbered by "interference" from the faculty.
+Your YCAS clients will frequently be available to work with you during this time.
+They will likely join you via Zoom, so I suggest holding these meetings via Zoom (even if you are in the project workspace together at that time) so that they can join you.

 **Location:** KEC 118 (the back 2 benches are reserved for the Radio Telescope project - although I will conduct all status meetings and presentations remotely via Zoom for the Fall 2020 semester)

 **Webpage:**  [https://ycpcs.github.io/cs481-fall2020-RT/](https://ycpcs.github.io/cs481-fall2020-RT/)